Help Your Shy Dog Gain Confidence

 Every time a scary person appears, ask for the behavior and reward your dog generously.
 When the dog sees the scary person and does the behavior in anticipation of your asking, jackpot by rapid-fire feeding your dog 10 or more wonderful treats while you give him tons of verbal praise.

-Shifting a Dog's Emotions
+Shifting a Dog's Perceptions of New Things

 While training specific behaviors can help build confidence and teach your dog how to behave appropriately around the people who may frighten him, desensitization and counter-conditioning can be key to helping a shy dog overcome those fears.